momentohq/client-sdk-examples/javascript/README.md

 Note that because nodejs javascript code runs on a single thread, the limiting factor in request throughput will often be CPU.
-Keep an eye on your CPU consumption while running the load generator, and if you reach 100% of a CPU core then you most likely won't be able to improve performance further without running additional nodejs processes.
+Keep an eye on your CPU consumption while running the load generator, and if you reach 100% of a CPU core then you most likely won't be able to improve throughput further without running additional nodejs processes.

+CPU will also impact your client-side latency; as you increase the number of concurrent requests, if they are competing for CPU time then the observed latency will increase.

-Also, since performance will be impacted by latency, you'll get the best results if you run on a cloud VM in the same region as your Momento cache.
+Also, since performance will be impacted by network latency, you'll get the best results if you run on a cloud VM in the same region as your Momento cache.

 Check out the configuration settings at the bottom of the 'load-gen.ts' to see how different configurations impact performance.